 - 2 teaspoons fish sauace leave out for paleo or use Vegan Fysh Sauce

 - 1 teaspoon sesame oil

 - 1 teaspoon Mirin or rice wine

-- 1-2 teaspoons red chili pepper flakes to taste
+- 1 teaspoon red chili pepper flakes more or less, to taste

 - salt and black pepper to taste